 New York City is so diverse with so many different ethnic neighborhoods and one of my favorites is Koreatown, or K town as some people call it.
-Many people just pass through K town because it is so centrally located (mostly 32nd St. between 5th and 6th avenues), but I do think you should consider it a destination on its own.
+Many people just pass through Ktown because it is so centrally located (mostly 32nd St. between 5th and 6th avenues), but I do think you should consider it a destination on its own.
 There is plenty to do and many places stay open very late.
 You will also find some of the best Korean Food in NYC.
 At times, it may feel like you have been transported to Asia.
-So here are some of my recommendations for your visit to Koreatown:
+So here are some of my recommendations for things to do in Koreatown NYC:

 There are so many different types of Korean food that I think everyone can find something they like.
 Korean BBQ is really fun with a group.
 I like the places where you get to cook the meat yourself right on your table, but many places will cook it for you.
 The one thing that you have to take into consideration if you cook yourself is that you may leave smelling like meat, but I think it is worth it!
-My favorite place to have Korean BBQ is Gaonnuri.
-It is more upscale than most other Korean BBQ restaurants.
+My favorite place to have Korean BBQ is Gaonnuri NYC.
+It is more upscale than most other Korean BBQ Koreatown restaurants.
 It is located on the 39th floor and the views are spectacular.
 Out of town visitors will be impressed.
 I would recommend making a reservation.

 Dessert In Ktown

 I am normally not a big fan of Asian desserts especially things with red bean paste!
-But in Koreatown, you should try to save some room for dessert because there are plenty of good options in the neighborhood.
+But in New York City Koreatown, you should try to save some room for dessert because there are plenty of good options in the neighborhood.
 While Grace Street is a coffeehouse, they do have a really interesting dessert called Ho-Dduk, which I had not seen anywhere else.
 It is a warm pita shaped pillow filled with melted brown cinnamon sugar and walnuts.
 They also have a dessert called shaved snow.